 1-900-Ice-Cream

 Using local dairy and an unlimited variety of mix-ins, 1-900-Ice-Cream prides itself on (almost) never making the same flavor twice.
-They’ve created over 500 options so far.
-The rich ice cream in every flavor under the sun is packed with swirls and mix-ins ranging from rainbow chocolate chips and amarena cherries to carrot cake and pop-tarts.
+They’ve created over 560 options so far.
+The rich ice cream in every flavor under the sun is packed with a head-spinning variety of swirls and mix-ins ranging from rainbow chocolate chips and amarena cherries to carrot cake and pop-tarts.

-The Fishtown location offers pints and soft serve.
-The location in Rittenhouse also adds scoops.
+Check out their Fishtown and Rittenhouse locations for pints, soft serve, and scoops.
 Follow on social for current offerings and shipping promotions.
 Lines can be long.

 Gran Caffe L’Aquila

 While it doesn’t qualify as ice cream, any list of the best creamy frozen treats in the city would be incomplete without a mention of Gran Caffe L’Aquila.
-This Italian café and specialty shop makes outstanding gelato in a broad range of flavors with top-quality ingredients.
-You know gelato is good when the mix-ins are visible and the colors are natural (no electric green or bizarre pink here.
+You know gelato is good when the mix-ins are visible and the colors are natural (no electric green or bizarre pink here).
 We usually go with classics like hazelnut or tiramisu.